 The APRA Board comprises twelve Directors.
 Of these, six are representatives of publisher members elected by the votes of all publisher members and six are writer members elected by the votes of all writer members; of these latter, five are elected by the Australian writers and one by the New Zealand writers.
 One-third of the Directors retire by rotation each year but, if eligible, may seek re-election.

-Non-executive Writer Director since 1985 and current Chairman of the Board.
+Non-executive Writer Director since 1985.
 A writer member of APRA since 1970.

 Extensive background in the music industry as a record producer and songwriter and as a composer of contemporary music for television, advertising and film.

 Managing Director of music production company Mike Perjanik Productions Pty Ltd, currently producing original music for the TV series Home and Away.

 Non-executive Publisher Director since 1989.

 Robert is Managing Director of Universal Music Publishing Pty Limited, Universal Music Publishing Group Pty Ltd, Universal/MCA Publishing Pty Limited, Essex Music of Australia Pty Limited and Cromwell Music of Australia Pty Limited.

 He is also a Director and past Chairman of the Australasian Music Publishers Association Limited and a Director of the Australasian Mechanical Copyright Owners Society Limited.

 He previously held a management position at Polygram Records and was Managing Director of Rondor Music (Australia) Pty Ltd when it was an independent company.